Evaluating the Risks

 - Please report all mountain lion sightings to a park ranger.

-Rattlesnakes are the only poisonous snakes found in the Guadalupe Mountains.
+Rattlesnakes are the only venomous snakes found in the Guadalupe Mountains.
 They are recognized by the triangular, flat head, wider than the neck; vertical, elliptical pupils, and a heat-sensitive "pit" located between the eye and the nostril.
 Rattles are generally present, but may be broken off.

 To avoid rattlesnake bites, stay on trails where you are more easily able to see a snake.
 Watch where you put your hands and feet; look around before sitting down.
 If you see a rattlesnake, leave it alone.
 Alert other members of your party.
 Do not attempt to move it; simply walk around it and continue your hike.